Cray-HPE/docs-csm/install/deploy_management_nodes.md

      └─ceph--0a476f53--8b38--450d--8779--4e587402f8a8-osd--data--b620b7ef--184a--46d7--9a99--771239e7a323 254:7    0   1.8T  0 lvm
     ```

-    * If it has an LVM volume like above, then it may be in use and you should do the option 2 check below to make sure we can wipe the drive.
+    * If it has an LVM volume like above, then it may be in use.
+In that case, do the option 2 check below to make sure that the drive can be wiped.

 #### Option 2

-1. Log into **each** ncn-s node and check for unused drives.
+1. Log into **each** `ncn-s` node and check for unused drives.

     ```bash
     ncn-s# cephadm shell -- ceph-volume inventory
     ```

     **IMPORTANT:** The `cephadm` command may output this warning `WARNING: The same type, major and minor should not be used for multiple devices.`.
-You can ignore this warning.
+Ignore this warning.

     The field `available` would be `True` if Ceph sees the drive as empty and can
     be used.
 For example: